Multipath interference from large trapped ion chains: Introduction

-Here we report on the observation of interference of laser light scattered from large strings of trapped atomic ions towards a detector positioned along the ion-crystal symmetry axis.
-Importantly, the implemented detection along the symmetry axis of the linear trapping potential allows for scaling up the ion number without considerable effect on their relative fluorescence collection efficiency.
-The spatial coherence of the detected light is guaranteed by filtering using the single-mode optical fiber and the temporal and spectral coherence is maximized by optimization of the laser cooling and saturation parameters.
+We report on the observation of multi-path interference of light scattered from large strings of trapped atomic ions.
+Importantly, the phase of the interference is controllable and all ions in the string contribute to the detected light with near-equal amplitude.
+The implemented detection along the symmetry axis of the linear trapping potential, together with the precise control of motion and excitation parameters of contributing ions, allow for scaling up the ion number simultaneously contributing to coherent light scattering without considerable effect on their relative fluorescence collection efficiency.
+The spatial coherence of the detected light is guaranteed by its coupling to a single-mode optical fiber and the temporal and spectral coherence is maximized by optimization of the laser cooling and laser excitation parameters.
+Simultaneous achievement of all these experimental conditions was crucial for demonstrated preservation of interference visibility for up to 53~ions and narrowing the width of interference peak to less than one third when compared to the two-ion case.